rusets/CI-CD-Pipeline-for-Application-Deployment/README.md

 ### 6️⃣ SNS Email Alert
 Example of a real **CloudWatch → SNS** notification delivered to email when an alarm triggers.
 ![SNS Alert Email](docs/screenshots/6-sns-alert-email.png)

+---

+## 🧾 License

+Released under the **MIT License** — feel free to use, fork, and learn from it.
+© Ruslan Dashkin (🚀Ruslan AWS)
+Branding name “🚀Ruslan AWS” and related visuals are protected; commercial reuse or rebranding without permission is prohibited.